 Abstract

 The COVID-19 pandemic profoundly disrupted global education, accelerating the adoption of hybrid teaching and educational technology while intensifying pressure on teacher wellbeing.
 This narrative review synthesizes trends from 2015 to 2025 across three key areas: (1) hybrid teaching models implemented post-pandemic, (2) teacher wellbeing under hybrid and remote conditions, and (3) the integration and effectiveness of educational technologies.
 Drawing on recent peer-reviewed studies and international reports, findings show that hybrid learning, which blends in-person and online instruction, has become a defining feature of post-pandemic education.
 While it offered flexibility and continuity, it also introduced challenges such as reduced engagement and increased teacher workload.
 Globally, teachers experienced heightened stress, burnout, and anxiety, although strong leadership and professional autonomy helped buffer these effects.
-Technology use expanded rapidly, with one-to-one computing and digital platforms becoming common tools in instruction.
+Technology use expanded rapidly, with one-to-one computing and digital platforms becoming standard tools in instruction.
 These technologies supported learning continuity and personalization but also revealed disparities in access, inconsistent engagement, and learning losses.
-The post-pandemic era is now characterized by flexible pedagogies, greater attention to teacher wellbeing, and widespread use of educational technology.
+The post-pandemic era is now characterized by flexible pedagogies, increased attention to teacher well-being, and widespread use of educational technology.
 This review highlights the importance of supporting teacher mental health, improving the equity and effectiveness of hybrid strategies, and ensuring inclusive and sustainable technology integration.
 Education systems worldwide now face a critical moment to transform emergency innovations into lasting improvements that enhance teaching and learning for all.

 Keywords: hybrid teaching, teacher wellbeing, educational technology, post-pandemic education, learning equity